How to buy Silver Mines (SVL) shares in Australia

 Have Silver Mines 's shares ever split?

-Silver Mines 's shares were split on a 1:100 basis on 8 June 2016.
-So if you had owned 100 shares the day before before the split, the next day you'd have owned 1 share.
+Silver Mines 's shares were split on a 1:100 basis on 9 June 2016.
+So if you had owned 100 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Silver Mines shares – just the quantity.
 However, indirectly, the new 9900% higher share price could have impacted the market appetite for Silver Mines shares which in turn could have impacted Silver Mines 's share price.

 Silver Mines share price volatility

 Over the last 12 months, Silver Mines 's shares have ranged in value from as little as $0.135 up to $0.265.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Silver Mines 's is 0.6477.
-This would suggest that Silver Mines 's shares are less volatile than average (for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Silver Mines 's is 1.333.
+This would suggest that Silver Mines 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Silver Mines overview

-Silver Mines Limited primarily engages in the exploration of silver deposits in Australia.
+Silver Mines Limited primarily engages in the acquisition, exploration, and development of silver projects in Australia.
 It operates through two segments, Mining and Exploration Operations, and Agricultural Operations.
-The company also explores for copper, gold, lead, zinc, and tin deposits.
-Its properties include Bowdens Silver Project, which has silver and polymetallic prospects covering an area of 2,007 square kilometers located in the Central Tablelands Region, New South Wales; the Barabolar Project consists of copper, gold, and silver prospects located in the Macquarie Arc in New South Wales; and Tuena Project with gold and silver prospects, which is located 80 kilometers south of the city of Orange in New South Wales.
-The company is also involved in agricultural activities.
-Silver Mines Limited was incorporated in 2004 and is based in Sydney, Australia.
+The company also explores for copper, gold, lead, zinc, and polymetallic deposits.
+Its properties include Bowdens Silver Project, which has silver and polymetallic located in the Central Tablelands Region, New South Wales; the Barabolar Project consists of copper, gold, and silver prospects located in the Macquarie Arc in New South Wales; and Tuena Project with gold and silver prospects, which is located 80 kilometers south of the city of Orange in New South Wales.
+The company was incorporated in 2004 and is based in Sydney, Australia.